-Communication Elements, the 9 Elements of Communication are Context, Sender, Encoder, Messages, Channel, Decoder, Receiver, Feedback, and Noise.
+Communication Elements- 9 Elements of Communication are Context, Sender, Encoder, Messages, Channel, Decoder, Receiver, Feedback, and Noise.
 Additionally, Examples of the 9 Components of Communication.

-Communication elements refer to essential tools of communication on which the communication process is conducted.
-Elements of communication initiate and regulate the entire cycle of sharing information between the sender and receiver.
+Communication elements refer to essential communication tools on which the communication process is conducted.
+Communication elements initiate and regulate the entire cycle of sharing information between the sender and receiver.
 Therefore, communication elements are essential and interconnected parts of the communication process.
 The nine elements of communication (Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Noise) are essential tools or components for effective communication between sender and receiver.
 Communication elements are also known as the components of communication.

-The communication process refers to the way of sharing information verbally or non-verbally between the sender and receiver.
+The communication process refers to sharing information verbally or non-verbally between the sender and receiver.
 Verbal communication means communication through spoken words.
-Nonverbal communication refers to nonverbal cues such as tone of voice, facial expression, movement, body language, eye contact nonverbal communication and so more.
-Communication means conveying the message via written text, speech, signals, visuals, or behavior.
+Nonverbal communication refers to nonverbal cues such as tone of voice, facial expression, movement, body language, eye contact, nonverbal communication, and so more.
+Communication means conveying a message via written text, speech, signals, visuals, or behaviour.
 It is also a process of exchanging opinions and imparting knowledge between speaker and audience through communication elements.

 Elements of Communication